tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 An implementation of a Test that, by design, has a behavior that departs from the `Specification` `hasExpectedResponse` MUST be identified by different identifiers than the BDQ Test from which it departs.

 An implementation of a parameterized Test that only supports non-default `Parameter` values MUST be identified by different identifiers than the BDQ Test that supports the default `Parameter` values.
-For example, an implementation of VALIDATION_LICENSE_STANDARD that does not support the default bdqval:sourceAuthority "Creative Commons 4.0 Licenses or CC0", but only supports a different source authority is not the same test as VALIDATION_LICENSE_STANDARD, and must be identified by a different identifier.
+For example, an implementation of VALIDATION_LICENSE_STANDARD that does not support the default bdqval:sourceAuthority "Creative Commons 4.0 Licenses or CC0", but only supports a different source authority is not the same Test as VALIDATION_LICENSE_STANDARD, and must be identified by a different identifier.

 #### 6.1.3 Further guidance on Parameters and Arguments (non-normative)